 Petronas RAPID Project, Southern Johor, Malaysia

-Malaysian oil and gas company, Petroliam Nasional Berhad (Petronas), is undertaking a refinery and petrochemical integrated development project (RAPID) in Pengerang, Southern Johor, Malaysia.
-Launched in May 2012, the RAPID project is being developed at a cost of RM60bn ($20bn).
+Malaysian oil and gas company Petroliam Nasional Berhad (Petronas) is developing a refinery and petrochemical integrated development project (RAPID) and other associated facilities in Pengerang, Southern Johor, Malaysia, through a project called Pengerang Integrated Complex (PIC).

-A feasibility study along with site topographical survey and soil investigation work were completed in October 2011.
-A front-end engineering design (FEED) study and an environmental impact assessment study are currently being carried out for the project.
+A feasibility study along with site topographical survey and soil investigation work for the project were completed in October 2011.
+Front-end engineering design (FEED) and an environmental impact assessment studies have also been completed.

 RAPID project site details and facilities

-The RAPID project refinery will produce gasoline and diesel which will meet Euro 4 and Euro 5 fuel specifications.
-It will also supply feedstock for the petrochemical complex which will produce highly-specialised chemicals.
-The refinery will use modern technologies to produce these products and follow stringent environmental regulations.
+The RAPID project refinery will produce gasoline and diesel that will meet Euro 4 and Euro 5 fuel specifications.
+It will also supply feedstock for the petrochemical complex, which will create highly specialised chemicals.
+The refinery will use modern technologies to develop these products and follow stringent environmental regulations.

 In April 2007 it was reported that Malaysia had developed a plan to build two refineries and a 320km pipeline in the north of the country in order to have a more integrated petroleum refining policy.

-An agreement was signed with Itochu and PTT Global Chemical Public Company in May 2012.
-The two companies will partner to develop a few downstream units of the complex.
+An agreement was signed with Itochu and PTT Global Chemical in May 2012.
+The two companies will together develop a few downstream units of the complex.

-In June 2012, Petronas and BASF signed an agreement to develop two projects including the RAPID project.
-Under the agreement, the two companies will build facilities for the production of polyisobutylene, non-ionic surfactants and methanesulfonic acid.
+In June 2012, Petronas and BASF signed an agreement to develop two projects, including the RAPID project.
+Under the agreement, the two companies will build facilities for the production of polyisobutylene, isononanol, non-ionic surfactants and methanesulfonic acid.
 Some of these facilities will be part of the RAPID project.

 BASF signed this agreement as part of its plans to generate 70% of its sales from the Asia Pacific region.
 It already operates the Gebeng complex along with Petronas through BASF Petronas Chemicals.